akka/akka/akka-docs/src/main/paradox/scala/common/circuitbreaker.md

 @@@

-@@@ note

-There is also a `CircuitBreakerProxy` actor that you can use, which is an alternative implementation of the pattern.
-The main difference is that it is intended to be used only for request-reply interactions with another actor.
-See <!-- FIXME: unresolved link reference: circuit-breaker-proxy --> circuit-breaker-proxy

-@@@

 ### Control failure count explicitly

 By default, the circuit breaker treat `Exception` as failure in synchronized API, or failed `Future` as failure in future based API.